umbertocicciaa/aws-mlops/k8s/README.md

 This directory contains Kubernetes manifests and configuration files for deploying application frontend on localhost.

+## Prerequisites

+- Minikube cluster
+- `kubectl` configured for your cluster

 ## Structure

-- `deployments.yml` – Deployment YAMLs for frontend service
+- `deployment.yml` – Deployment YAMLs for frontend service
-- `service.yml` – Service definitions for exposing workloads
+- `service.yaml` – Service definitions for exposing workloads
-- `secrets.yml` – Secrets definitions for aws credential and env variables
+- `secrets.yaml` – Secrets definitions for aws credential and env variables

 ## Usage